 Last year, while playing an impressive round of disc golf, I came into contact with poison oak.
-Or perhaps it was poison ivy…same thing really.
+Or perhaps it was poison ivy…same chemical really.
 Poison ivy and poison oak (along with poison sumac) are all packed with the same toxin, urushiol.
 Anyway, I didn’t notice anything at first, which is normal.
 A poison oak rash can develop hours after contact, but it can also show up two weeks later.
 The next morning I awoke to find blisters and the beginnings of an impressive rash all over my feet and calves.
 It is normal for a poison oak rash to develop over a period of days, and mine did just that.
 I spent the next few weeks groaning and looking for poison oak remedies.

 Well, in my search for relief I found out that there is no easy way to get rid of poison oak.
 Nothing will clear it up overnight, not even snake oil.
 What you can do is treat poison oak symptoms – specifically the itching that will have you chewing glass for distraction.
 Itching not only causes madness and fits of rage, it also can lead to infections and scarring.
 Below you’ll find out how to soothe the itching and survive your bout with poison oak.

 “If I had known it was poison oak, I wouldn’t have stuffed it in my pants.”
 Alas, how many blisters and rashes could be avoided with a little knowledge?
 Well, poison oak is found along the Western seaboard, from Southern California to British Columbia.
 Another strain is native to the southeastern United States.
 It can be a shrub (large or small) or a vine, and sometimes it can look like part of a tree.